ddb-qiwang/S2Omics/README.md

 google drive: https://drive.google.com/drive/folders/1z1nk0sF_e25LKMyHxJVMtROFjuWet2G_?usp=sharing

-Please place both 'checkpoints' and 'demo_visiumhd_crc' folder under the 'S2Omics' main folder.
+Please place both 'checkpoints' and 'demo' folder under the 'S2Omics' main folder.

 In this demo, we mimic the situation that we need to select a 6.5 mm*6.5 mm ROI for Visium HD experiment from a colorectal cancer tissue section.
-To run the ROI selection (takes about 25 minutes with GPU),
+To run the ROI selection (takes about 1 hour with GPU),
 ```python
 # download S2Omics package
 cd S2Omics